-Autonomic neuropathy is a group of symptoms, not a specific disease.
+Autonomic neuropathy is a group of symptoms.
+It is not a specific disease.
 There are many causes.

 Autonomic neuropathy may be seen with: